HyunCafe/odin-todoapp/projectapproach.md

 #### Implement localStorage for data persistence:
 * Write functions to save and load projects and todos in localStorage.
 * Call these functions when the app is loaded and when changes are made to the data.

+//Next Step is create the dispaly look for the appendages

+// Feat: Add counter on each column representing total tasks
+// Draggable between eachother as well as each column

+import { format } from 'date-fns';

+const now = new Date();
+const formattedDate = format(now, 'yyyy-MM-dd');
+console.log(formattedDate);

+To use date import library